pauliusblartman/repo_migration_script/README.md

   * A `--no-push` flag allows you to run the script without pushing to the destination, verifying the clone and setup process.
   * The script automatically handles the creation and deletion of temporary local directories by specifying the `--clean` flag.

+## Limitations

+  * Does not currently support LFS, but planning on adding it!

 -----

 ## Usage